srikantrao/SenseMS/README.md

 ![eye-traces only](img/eyetraces_only_accuracy.png) | ![age data only](img/age_only_accuracy.png)
 <br>

 - Could it be the NN architecture?
-I used logistic regression to compare and found surprisingly similar results:
+I used logistic regression to compare and found similar results:
 <p align="center">
 <img src="img/logistic_regr_tests.png">
 </p>
 <br>

-- After determining that it wasn't the model giving the strange results, I looked at the data and found leakage that was drastically inflating the model's performance:'
+- After determining that it wasn't the model giving the strange results, I looked at the data and found leakage that was drastically inflating the model's performance:
 <p align="center">
 <img src="img/data_leakage.png" width="500">
 </p>